 CEF has an investment account, a reserve, that was created by the original board as a source of rainy day funds.
-In the last two years, CEF has been drawing down from that account to lean into the District and provide more value.
+In the last three years, CEF has been drawing down from that account to lean into the District and provide more value.
 Annually, CEF re-evaluates a responsible amount of funds to maintain CEF’s ability to preserve donation levels should we be in an unfavorable environment.

 In 2018, CEF transformed its focus to The Teacher Fund and adjusted its tax reporting year to better align with the school year (The new fiscal year (FY) runs from July to June).
 CEF uses a cash basis accounting method and must report donations in the FY in which they are completed.

 The tax return for FY 2018 only includes Jan – June 2018, due to realignment.
 Our donation during that school year occurred in the Fall (teacher grants) and appears on the FY 2017 return.